KittyMac/SOPedia/Resources/en.json/diplomacy_demand_technology.md

+**Demand Technology?**
-Demand Technology?\n\nDemand this empire allow you to choose one of their {0} technologies to keep.
+Demand this empire allow you to choose one of their {0} technologies to keep.